 The school 'Stella Maris College' which the Christian Brothers had opened in Villa Schinas in 1904 was transferred to a new school which they built in 1938.
 Twenty years later the College chapel was open to the people residing in the area.
 Marriages may be celebrated in it.

 |St.Anthony Manoel Island

-With the severe hits on the fort from air raids during WWII, only part of this 1723 chapel remains.
+With the severe hits on the fort from air raids during WWII, only part of this 1723 chapel remained.
 It was built in Grandmaster De Vilhena's time and used to contain a crypt.
-The crypt will first be reconstructed after the surrounding buildings are ready, then the church itself.
+Around 2008 the fort was restored.
+The crypt was first reconstructed after the surrounding buildings were ready, then the church itself.
 First picture shows it intact from an 1860 photo.
 The church was used as a Catholic church and Anglicans who were stationed there, used the Armoury of the fort as their place of worship.
 In the recent restoration an actual plan of the church was lacking, so old pictures were used with the unknown sculpted areas being left blank and as much as possible of the existing material being used.

 |St.Anthony in 1860 with the statue of Grandmaster Manoel De Vilhena on the left.||The ruins of the chapel before restoration.|

 An Anglican Chapel built by the British within Fort Manoel (The fort was called HMS Phoenicia by the British) to accommodate the service personnel.
 This Chapel was closed in the early '60's and another one opened at Birgu where need was more pressing.